patrickfatrick/taskmastr/README.md

 - Night mode for those of us who work when we should be sleeping.
 - Bright mode for those of us who are afraid of the dark.
 - Now with COOL animations!
 More fun guaranteed!
-- Keyboard shortcuts allow you to control several aspects of the site.
+- Keyboard shortcuts allow you to control basically everything.
 - Mobile-friendly.

 _Tasks for the future:_